Overview of One Person Company (OPC) Registration

 - Sole Director and Shareholder: One of the most important requirements of the OPC is that only one director and shareholder is sufficient to incorporate a company.

-- Minimum Capital Requirement: To incorporate OPC, you don’t need a hefty capital, only investment of 1 lakh is enough to incorporate an OPC in India.
+- Minimum Capital Requirement: To incorporate an OPC, you don’t need a hefty capital; only an investment of 1 lakh is enough to incorporate an OPC in India.

 - Registered Office Address: Another important requirement for OPC registration is the giving of a registered office address.
 This address serves as the official location for contact, legal letters, and regulatory compliance, stressing the need for a real presence to perform business activities successfully and stick to statutory duties.